Easton Historical Commission

 To view the Historical Commission's Local Historic District Regulations, adopted in February of 2015, please click here.
 For a fee schedule associated with these regulations, please click here.

-To view the Historical Commission's DRAFT Local Historic District Design Guidelines, please click here.
+To view the Historical Commission's Local Historic District Design Guidelines adopted in July 2017, please click here.

-The Historical Commission is supported by the Department of Planning & Community Development.
+The Historical Commission is supported by the Department of Planning & Economic Development.

 - Timothy Hurley, Chair (2019)